What is the current inflation rate in the US?

-About 2.6%, as of October 2024.
+About 2.7%, as of November 2024.
 Inflation refers to the rise in prices of goods and services over time, which reduces the purchasing power of the dollar.
 The inflation rate is the percentage that describes how quickly these prices are rising.
-While several government datasets track price changes, the Consumer Price Index (CPI) represents the spending habits of people living in urban areas, or about 90% of the US population.
+While several government datasets track price changes, the Consumer Price Index (CPI) represents about 90% of the US population.
 The CPI measures inflation by tracking the price fluctuations of a “basket of goods and services” over time, providing a clear picture of how inflation affects everyday living expenses.

 Showing data for